 Delete Incompatible Printer Drivers

 Some Times The problem can be caused due to incompatible printer drivers.
-Also, the installation of previous printer can prevent the printer spooler from adding new printers.
+Also, the installation of the previous printer can prevent the printer spooler from adding new printers.
 So you can try to remove these outdated drivers and re-install them again.

 - Press Windows + R, type printmanagement.msc and hit Enter key.